LukeMathWalker/pavex/docs/guide/dependency_injection/core_concepts.md

 If a type needs to be constructed, but Pavex can't find a constructor for it, [it will report an error](../../getting_started/quickstart/dependency_injection.md#missing-constructor).

+### No mutations

+Constructors are not allowed to take mutable references (i.e. `&mut T`) as inputs.

+The order in which constructors are called would suddenly matter if they were allowed to mutate their dependencies.
+This would in turn require a way to specify that order, therefore increasing the overall complexity of the framework.

 ## Framework primitives

 You don't have to register a constructor for every type you want to inject.